Introduction

 Detailed Explanation

-Interaction 1 Click the Flight Info >> button.
+Click the Flight Info >> button.

 Clicking the double arrows will extend the window, revealing additional flight information fields.

-Interaction 1 Click the Dest green arrow button.
+Click the Waypoint green arrow button.

-When selected, the informational context arrow opens a text box displaying the options View weather and NOTAMs and View airport information.
-Selecting View weather and NOTAMs causes the Information panel to display the Weather and NOTAM Query and you are prompted to enter a station in the Information Panel.
-Selecting View airport information causes the Information panel to display airport information.
+- Selecting View weather and NOTAMs causes the Information panel to display the Weather and NOTAM Query and you are prompted to enter a station in the Information Panel.

-If a destination was entered before the informational context arrow was selected, the Information panel displays the Weather and NOTAM Query for the destination station.
+Note: If a destination was entered before the informational context arrow was selected, the Information panel displays the Weather and NOTAM Query for the destination station.

-Interaction 1 Click the Aircraft green arrow button.
+Click the Aircraft green arrow button.

 The Aircraft section allows the user to enter the aircraft Fleet Identification Number (FIN) assigned to the flight.
-This information must be entered before generating a flight plan.
+This information must be entered before generating a Flight Plan.

 Select the green context arrow beside the field to enter an ATC item10a and an ATC item10b value.